tomtom-international/tomtom-navigation-ios-examples/README.md

 ## iOS setup

 1. Install [Xcode](https://apps.apple.com/app/id497799835) 14 or higher if you don't already have it.
-2. Install Cocoapods on your computer.
+2. Install [Cocoapods](https://guides.cocoapods.org/using/getting-started.html) on your computer.
     ```
     sudo gem install cocoapods
     ```
-3. Install cocoapods-art tool on your computer.
+3. Install cocoapods-art plugin on your computer.
     ```
     sudo gem install cocoapods-art
     ```